 Harsh winter conditions can take a toll on outdoor plants.
 Constant fluctuating temperatures can cause a lot of cold damage for them, even if they’re hardy to your zone.

 Here are some tips on how you can keep them protected from cold weather conditions.

 Clear Away Debris

-Remove weeds, leaves, and other debris from your garden patch as temperatures start to drop.
+Remove weeds, leaves, and other debris from your garden patch and vegetable patch as temperatures start to drop is an important winter protection tip.
 When left to pile up, it can harbor winter-hardy pests, fungi, and other diseases that can wreak havoc in your garden once spring comes.

-Just like debris, any decaying plant material left over in your outdoor plants in the winter can harbor diseases.
+Just like debris, any decaying plant material left over in your outdoor old and young plants in the winter can harbor diseases.